 Students have a responsibility to respect the rights and dignity of others and to become actively and productively involved in their own academic learning and social growth.
 Students are valued and contributing members of their school community and accept the responsibility for their behaviour while at school, at school sponsored activities, or while engaging in other non-school activities that have a direct influence on maintaining a welcoming, caring, respectful, and safe learning environment in the school.
 While school staff are not able to control what students do outside of school, when the behaviour has an impact on the school environment, there may be consequences or interventions for inappropriate behaviour.
-Students shall comply with the School Code of Conduct and the requirements of section 12 of the School Act as outlined below:
+Students shall comply with the School Code of Conduct and the requirements of Part 3, Division 1, Section 31 of the Education Act as outlined below: